geohues/geohues.github.io/_pages/research.md

  At the **GeoHUES lab** we develop and exploit environmental remote sensing and geospatial techniques for investigating human-environment interactions pertaining to the nexus of land-use activities, environment and human impacts.
 We investigate driving mechanisms of land-use change and consequence of land-use changes on the environment.
-This involves characterizing spatio-temporal urban-rural land-use morphology, developing dynamic top-down and bottom-up air pollution emission inventories, and assessing human health impacts as shown in Figure 1.
+This involves characterizing spatio-temporal urban-rural land-use morphology, developing dynamic top-down and bottom-up air pollution emission inventories, and assessing human health impacts as shown in below.
+Our research spans multiple data modalities such as space-borne optical and SAR sensors, UAV-borne sensors, low-cost air quality monitoring sensors and social sensing with process-based models.
 A portion of research is also dedicated towards infrastructure monitoring.

 <p align="center">
    <img src="../images/research-flow.png" width="500" height="400">
 </p>

-Our research spans multiple data modalities such as space-borne optical and SAR sensors, UAV-borne sensors, low-cost air quality monitoring sensors and social sensing with process-based models.
-Our research includes following main themes:
+ Main research themes:
-1. Land-use change: What are the characteristics of volumetric urban growth, building functions as well as rural land-use change?
+1. Land-use change: Characteristics of volumetric urban growth, building functions as well as rural land-use change.
 How are these shaped by socio-economic drivers?
-2. Environmental impact: What are the variations of fine aerosol and trace gas concentrations and emissions over spatial scales ranging from urban/rural to regional, and temporally from diurnal to seasonal?
-How do physical land-processes determine tropospheric composition and air quality?
+2. Environmental impact: Spatio-temporal variations of pollutants, trace gas concentrations and emissions?
+How physical land-processes regluate this?
-3. Health impacts: What environmental and socio-economic factors influence individual exposure and vulnerability?
-How can we model individual acute and chronic exposure and impacts by combining satellite and portable sensors measurements?
+3. Health impacts: Environmental and socio-economic factors influencing individual exposure and vulnerability?
+Modelling acute and chronic exposure/impacts by combining satellite and portable sensors measurements.
 4. Infrastructure monitoring: What is the impact of environment on infrastructure health and safety? <br>

 Direction 1.
 Characterizing urban-rural land-use changes